 Peripheral neuropathy causes a variety of symptoms with many possible causes.

 If the doctor confirms that neuropathy is present, the doctor will look for the cause.
-The doctor may then send the person to get blood tests in order to check for diabetes and other potential underlying conditions.
+The doctor may then send the person to get blood tests to check for diabetes and other potential underlying conditions.

-The outlook for peripheral neuropathy varies depending on the underlying cause, and which nerves have been damaged.
+The outlook for peripheral neuropathy varies depending on the underlying cause and which nerves have been damaged.

 Peripheral neuropathy describes many different conditions that damage the peripheral nervous system.
 Many underlying conditions can cause neuropathies, which result in impairments to a person’s nerve signals.

 A person’s symptoms will vary depending on the affected nerves and the type of neuropathy.
-The condition affects more than 20 million people in the U.S.